Orange County Wrongful Death Attorney

 While there is no amount of money that can bring back a cherished family member, a wrongful death claim can help to recover the unexpected expenses that family members face.
 If you have lost a loved one in Orange County due to the reckless or negligent behavior of another, the experienced wrongful death attorneys at Aitken * Aitken * Cohn may be able to help you recover damages.

 We have more than 30 years of experience obtaining settlements and court awards for damages in wrongful death claims.
-Our personal injury lawyers in Orange County look forward to providing you with a free consultation and case review in order to explore the legal options that are available to you.
-Contact us at (714) 434-1424 or email us to schedule your consultation now.
+Our Orange County wrongful death attorneys look forward to providing you with a free consultation and case review in order to explore the legal options that are available to you.
+Contact us or email us to schedule your consultation now.

 - According to a report from Courthouse News Service, a Riverside County Sheriff’s Department Sergeant testified in late October 2018 that he had no choice but to shoot and kill an 18-year-old young man after responding to a 911 call seeking suicide intervention support.
 The shooting occurred in 2016, when the young man’s mother sought help, fearing that her son was suicidal following a breakup and maybe looking to commit “suicide by cop.”
 It is now the source of a wrongful death claim made by the young man’s family.
 The sergeant testified that he didn’t call for backup when he responded to the call, because he was trained to stop any immediate threat first.
 The sergeant and his partner encountered the deceased in the garage of the home, where the young man had a knife and reportedly lunged at the officers.
 The sergeant stated that he made the choice to shoot and kill the young man, rather than allow him to kill his partner.